Berkley House is a Grade II* listed building in the Somerset local planning authority area, England. First listed on 11 March 1968. Country house.

 Description

-Interior not seen but said to contain a fine Hall and beyond a balustraded staircase arranged around a square, open well and containing interesting paintings, including a portrait originally believed to be of John Wood of Bath but now thought to be of Thomas Prowse, carved rococo decoration to frames of c 1750.
-The House belonged to the Prowse family in the C18 and was occupied for a time by Thomas Prowse who was elected five times MP for Somerset and declined the Speakership in 1761.
-Thomas Prowse designed Hatch Court near Taunton (qv).
+Although the interior has not been seen, it is reported to contain a fine hall and a balustraded staircase arranged around a square, open well, featuring interesting paintings, including a portrait once thought to be of John Wood of Bath, but now believed to be of Thomas Prowse.
+The frames of the paintings exhibit carved rococo decoration from around 1750.
+The house was owned by the Prowse family in the 18th century and was occupied for a time by Thomas Prowse, who was elected five times as Member of Parliament for Somerset and declined the Speakership in 1761.
+Thomas Prowse is also known for designing Hatch Court near Taunton.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.